-As we’ve been working from home more than seven weeks, my day hasn’t been as structured.
+As we’ve been working from home the last two weeks, my day hasn’t been as structured.
 I need to allow for natural disturbances with our entire family being at home.
-Hence, I find that my days are much longer!
+So I find my days are much longer!

 3) Does your current role allow for flexible or remote working?
 If so, how does that fit into your life and routine?

 Yes, my current role does allow for remote working, given that some of our project teams are based across the globe.
-However, as we have a relatively big team in Shanghai, I do prefer to go to the office to enhance team spirit and bonding.
+We have a relatively big team in Shanghai, so I do prefer to go to the office to enhance team spirit and bonding.

-There are days that I prefer to work from home when writing a strategy, client proposal or a comprehensive thought leadership piece.
+There are days that I prefer to work from home if I need to write a strategy, client proposal or a comprehensive thought leadership piece.
 Otherwise, I’m in the office.

 4) What does work-life balance mean to you and how do you work to achieve that goal?

 This is a hard one.
 My idea of “balance” changes on a daily and weekly basis.
 I find that I’m not in control of my own time, because I need to be present for my team, my family, and clients.

 What I do try to do, is manage and work around those priorities so I can fit in three priorities every day: (a) my kids, (b) myself and (c) my husband – not in this particular order.
 Finding time to focus on myself is very important.